davetoland/DiscordChatGPT/ReadMe.md

-# Sending requests to the ChatGPT APIs for text generation
+# Sending requests to the ChatGPT API for text generation

-To generate text using the ChatGPT APIs, you will need to send an API request which uses the `text-davinci-003` model.
-We'll do this by requesting a _completion_, which sends a prompt to ChatGTP and receives a response in return.
+To generate text using the ChatGPT API, you will need to send an API request which uses the `text-davinci-003` model.
+We'll do this by requesting a _completion_, which sends a prompt to ChatGPT and receives a response in return.

 ## Payload